Facebook Pixel for Advertising Data

 2.3.3.3 Mesoscale weather systems Met with combination of:

-NOTE: These classes may be substituted for GR 4713 Synoptic Meteorology and GR 4923 Severe Weather.
+NOTE: These classes may be substituted for ATM 4713 Synoptic Meteorology and ATM 4923 Severe Weather.

 2.3.3.4 Weather observing, analysis and diagnosis Partially Met (88%) with: